-Rating for Non-Negotiable 3 Rating

-If both metrics were rated as Meets, then rate Non-Negotiable 3 as Meets.
+Rating for Non-Negotiable 3 Rating If both metrics were rated as Meets, then rate Non-Negotiable 3 as Meets.
 If one or more metrics were rated as Does Not Meet, then rate Non-Negotiable 3 as Does Not Meet.
 Check the final rating.
 Then, briefly describe the strengths and weaknesses of these materials in light of this Criterion.
-Meets Does Not Meet

-Strengths / Weaknesses:

-There are additional metrics under Alignment Criterion 3 that pertain to how texts, tasks, and assignments should build knowledge.
-If you wish to continue focusing on building knowledge, skip to Alignment Criterion 3 on Page 31.
-Otherwise, continue on to Alignment Criterion 1 on Page 17.
+Meets Does Not Meet Strengths / Weaknesses: There are additional metrics under Alignment Criterion 3 that pertain to how text selected build knowledge.
+For continuity, skip to Alignment Criterion 3 to continue focusing of Otherwise, continue on to Non-Negotiable 4 on Page 17.